khanhdat111/Classroom_Object_Localization-Classification-with-Inceptionv3/README.md

 - pip (Python package installer)

 ## Example
-You can run example notebook from `/notebooks/example.ipynb` to training model easier
+You can run example notebook from `/notebooks/example.ipynb` to train model easier

 ## Data